WHaverals/IntroDH-Fall2024/datasets.md

 - **[The Westminster Detective Library](https://wdl.mcdaniel.edu/)**: A collection of hundreds of detective stories, all printed before 1891 (i.e. pre-Sherlock Holmes!).
 - **[The First World War Poetry Digital Archive](https://oxford.omeka.net/s/ww1lit/page/home)**: A repository of over 7,000 items of text, images, audio, and video for teaching, learning, and research.
 - **[Broadside Ballads Online from the Bodleian Libraries](http://ballads.bodleian.ox.ac.uk/)**: Digital collection of English printed ballad-sheets from between the 16th and 20th centuries, linked to other resources for the study of the English ballad tradition.
+- **[European Literary Text Collection](https://www.distant-reading.net/eltec/)**: ELTeC is a collection of corpora of literary texts that are comparable in nature, scope and quality across several European languages.
+Its availability is an essential condition for the creation, evaluation and use of multilingual tools and methods of analysis for literary texts.
+- **[PoeTree](https://versologie.cz/poetree/)**: PoeTree is a standardized collection of poetry corpora comprising over 330,000 poems in ten languages (Czech, English, French, German, Hungarian, Italian, Portuguese, Russian, Slovenian, Spanish).

 ### Newspapers and Magazines
 - **[Chronicling America](https://chroniclingamerica.loc.gov/)**: Historic American newspapers.